bwalheim1205/clutchtimealerts/CONTRIBUTING.md

-# Contributing to CompactRag
+# Contributing to ClutchTimeAlerts

-Welcome to clutchtimebot.
+Welcome to clutchtimealerts.
 These are the instructions for setting up development environment for contributing to the project

 **Table of Contents**